 - TSPLOST: Intersection Improvement

 WHAT: The City of Sandy Springs hosted a Public Information Open House regarding concepts developed for intersection improvements at Peachtree Dunwoody Road and Windsor Parkway.
-The Open House will provide the community with an opportunity to review the concepts and provide input on designs to realign the intersection.
-There will not be a formal presentation, but City of Sandy Springs representatives will be available to discuss the project and answer questions.
+The Open House provided the community with an opportunity to review the concepts and provide input on designs to realign the intersection.

 WHEN: Thursday, February 7, 2019.
 6:00 p.m.-8:00 p.m.
 WHERE: Sandy Springs City Hall, 1 Galambos Way, Sandy Springs, GA 30328